seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 thus removing the need to use ``dtype.kind``, ``dtype.char``, or ``dtype.type`` to do this check.

-One side of this could include the creation of _abstract_ datatypes.
+If DTypes were full scale Python classes, the question of subclassing arises.
+But inheritance appear problematic and a complexity best avoided.
+To still define a class hierarchy and subclass order, a possible approach is to allow the creation of *abstract* datatypes.
-These would be datatypes such as ``np.Floating``, representing any floating point number.
+An example for an abstract datatype would be ``np.Floating``, representing any floating point number.
-These would serve a similar purpose as pythons ABCs to establish a class hierarchy.
+These can serve the same purpose as Python's abstract base classes.
-There would be no instance of these, however (thus the name _abstract_).

 C-API for creating new Datatypes